 - Dependence on fragmented legacy systems, making it difficult for staff to find customer information in a single place

-Digital assistants can be used to tackle all 3 problems simultaneously in a way that empowers the frontline staff.
+Virtual assistants can be used to tackle all 3 problems simultaneously in a way that empowers the frontline staff.

 Also Read: 4 levels of chatbots in banking

-Digital assistants can be customized to act as an assistant to the employees.
+Virtual assistants can be customized to act as an assistant to the employees.
 By empowering the employees with an assistant that can answer all their question across all products, the credit unions can dynamically change the way frontline employees work and provide services to the customers.
 This will also ensure consistency in the replies given to customers as the answers will come from a single knowledge source.

-Digital assistants can be customized in a way that they can access information across fragmented systems including legacy systems like core banking, loan origination, wealth management, and credit cards searchable using NLP and machine learning.
+Virtual assistants can be customized in a way that they can access information across fragmented systems including legacy systems like core banking, loan origination, wealth management, and credit cards searchable using NLP and machine learning.
 The frontline staff will be able to search for information on almost any topic without having any prior knowledge about it and come across as an expert.

-The staff will be empowered by the digital assistant to do the same work in a faster, quicker and easier manner.
+The staff will be empowered by the virtual assistant to do the same work in a faster, quicker and easier manner.
 They will be able to spend more time trying to solve customer queries or working on selling products and services rather than looking up information.

-Digital assistant is a powerful technology that can have a multiplicative effect on the top-line and bottom-line of the credit union depending on where it is being implemented.
+Virtual assistant is a powerful technology that can have a multiplicative effect on the top-line and bottom-line of the credit union depending on where it is being implemented.
 As an employee assistant, it allows credit unions to do more with fewer resources and allows the staff to use their time productively.